beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 ```

 ## Why not Template-based Promises?
 The biggest reason not to do that is Blueprint Compatibility.
 The most recognizable template-based Promise-style API just won't work with BPs.
-As such, we wanted to create a underlying system that was a superset of that style of API but that retained BP compatibility even if it lost the template-based interface.
+As such, we wanted to create an underlying system that provided the same functionality but that retained BP compatibility even if it lost the template-based interface.
 The result was this Operation system.

 !!! info
 	In using it inside our own SDK to develop our Stateful `UBeamRuntimeSubsystems`, we found that we didn't miss the template aspect or its chaining aspect of `Do().Then()`.
     However, the chaining might be something we eventually look into.
 Perhaps adding the ability to chain requests like these as "syntactic sugar"; but its highly unlikely we'll do anything with templates at the Operation-layer as we do not want to lose the BP-Compatibility.

 ## Waits
 This is equivalent to `Promise.All` or `Task.WhenAll` keeping with our promise analogy.
 It can be used to wait on a set of operations and/or requests executed concurrently whose errors and successes are handled all at once.
 To use this, call `UBeamRequestTracker::[CPP_]WaitAll`.

 This function takes arrays of `FBeamRequestContext`, `FBeamOperationHandle` and/or `FBeamWaitHandle` and a handler function.
 It'll wait until all the provided handles are completed and then gather all emitted events and request responses and invoke your handle function passing in a helper struct to identify successes/failures.

 You can find examples of these in our SDKs so you can learn how to use this yourself.
 The most common examples are: